Riverton, Western Australia: Clune Park

 Clune Park is an area located in Riverton, managed by the City of Canning.
 In 1928, the Christian Brothers purchased 62.4 hectares (160 acres) of land just east of the Riverton Bridge naming it Clune Park.
 Clune Park is named after the Catholic Archbishop Patrick Clune.

 Montes Square

-Montes Square is a smaller park in Riverton, residing quite close to the primary school, its perimeter is about 500 m, making it a good place for dogs and their owners to exercise and for many different types of sports, excluding golf, which is banned.
+Montes Square is a smaller park in Riverton, quite close to the primary school.
+Its perimeter is about 500 m, making it a good place for dogs and their owners to exercise and for many different types of sports, excluding golf, which is banned.

 Riverton Primary School

-The area is well served by a good quality primary school that supposedly ranks quite high academically in Western Australia.
-It has a large oval with a perimeter of about 600 m for sports activity which is becoming a rarity in suburban Perth.
+The area is well served by a primary school.
+It has a large oval with a perimeter of about 600 m for sports activity.

 Location

-Riverton is situated about a twenty-minute drive away from Perth city and a ten-minute drive away from Bull Creek, the local train station.
-Riverton is a quiet suburb, with low rates of crime and violence, due to the fact that a large portion of the residents are either retired or elderly, although this is changing, with young families moving in more frequently, thanks to its ideal location and atmosphere.
+Riverton is situated about a twenty-minute drive away from Perth city and a ten-minute drive away from Bull Creek railway station.
+Riverton is a quiet suburb, with low rates of crime and violence, due to the fact that a large portion of the residents are either retired or elderly, although this is changing, with young families moving in more frequently.